Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 <br>

+  {{< hint type=tip >}}

+  📜 If your test case requires any value that you cannot / should not specify in the test file itself (e.g., tenant-specific object IDs or secrets), please refer to the [Custom CI Secrets](/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/custom-ci-secrets.md) feature.

+  {{< /hint >}}

 ### Reusable assets

 There are a number of additional scripts and utilities available [here](https://github.com/Azure/bicep-registry-modules/blob/main/avm/utilities/e2e-template-assets) that may be of use to module owners/contributors.
 These contain both scripts and Bicep templates that you can re-use in your test files (e.g., to deploy standadized dependencies, or to generate keys using deployment scripts).